asdprogrammer/CAS-Assembly/README.md

 #### Put 0x200000 before the syscall number
 ##### For hexadecimal numbers, but 0x before the number or h after the number (0xff or ffh)

+#### Macros:
+%macro name arguments
+  %1, %2, etc... for getting the arguments`
+%%endmacro